MohamedAbulgasem/LoadingOverlay/README.md

 > LoadingOverlay uses `LoadingAnimation.PROGRESS_BAR` (Regular OS
 > `ProgressBar` widget) by default - in case no `LoadingAnimation` is
-> passed through the factory function.
+> specified through the factory function.

-> You can browse [lottiefiles.com](https://lottiefiles.com) for hundreds
+> You can browse [lottiefiles.com](https://lottiefiles.com/loading) for hundreds
-> of lottie loading animation files from which you can download and use
+> of lottie loading animations from which you can download and use
-> in your project or use your own
+> in your project or you can use your own
 > [Adobe After Effects](http://www.adobe.com/products/aftereffects.html)
 > animations which can be exported to json with the
 > [Bodymovin](https://github.com/airbnb/lottie-web) plugin.

 ### Set Dim Amount

-Set the amount of background dim, from 0.0 for no dim to 1.0 for full
+Set the amount of background dim - from 0.0 for no dim to 1.0 for full dim:
-dim:

 ```kotlin
 LoadingOverlay.with(